Todd Fisher

-Todd Emmanuel Fisher (born February 24, 1958) is an American director, cinematographer, producer and actor of television films and documentaries.
-Fisher is the son of singer Eddie Fisher and actress Debbie Reynolds and brother of actress Carrie Fisher.
+Todd Emmanuel Fisher (born February 24, 1958) is an American business executive, architect, sound engineer, and filmmaker.
+He is the son of singer Eddie Fisher and actress Debbie Reynolds.

-He has a professional background in architectural design and sound engineering, with experience designing and building sound stages, recording studios, and television facilities.
+Fisher has a professional background in architectural design and sound engineering, with experience designing and building sound stages, recording studios, and television facilities.
 Fisher is also a business executive; the former CEO, president, CFO, and treasurer of the Debbie Reynolds Hotel & Casino (DRHC), Debbie Reynolds Management Company, Inc., and Debbie Reynolds Resorts, Inc. As of 2013, he is the CEO and curator of the Hollywood Motion Picture Museum, which is housed at Debbie Reynolds Studios (DR Studios) in North Hollywood and at his ranch.

-Early and personal life
+Early life

 Fisher was born on February 24, 1958, in Burbank, California, to actors Eddie Fisher and Debbie Reynolds.
-Fisher's paternal grandparents were Russian-Jewish immigrants, while his mother's ancestry was Protestant, Scots-Irish, and English.
+Fisher's paternal grandparents were Ashkenazi Jewish immigrants from Russia, while his Protestant mother's ancestry was Scots-Irish, and English.
 Fisher, who was named after his father's best friend, Mike Todd, is the second of two children born to his parents.
-He is the younger brother of Carrie Fisher (1956-2016).
+He is the younger brother of Carrie Fisher (1956–2016).

 His parents divorced in 1959.
 A later marriage between his father and actress Connie Stevens resulted in the births of Fisher's two half-sisters, Joely Fisher and Tricia Leigh Fisher.
 In 1960, his mother married Harry Karl, a shoe store chain owner.
 His mother and stepfather divorced in 1973, when Fisher was 15 years old.

 Fisher attended Beverly Hills High School, graduating in 1976.
 Following high school graduation, he attended the Southern California Institute of Architecture in Los Angeles.